 I'll talk about this more on my Facebook page, but I wanted to share some links to resources for what we're all navigating these days.
 Take what you need; disregard the rest.
 Don't try to do everything at once!
 Breathe.
 Just do what's easy.

 I also want to acknowledge that everyone's experience with this is different.
 Some of us are luxuriously quarantined with nothing much to do, some are working more-or-less as usual, and some are very ill, worried about finances, food, safety, or on the front lines dealing with the virus.
-Again, take of this what's relevant to you, disregard the rest, and please reach out if you need support.
+Again, take of this what's relevant to you, leave the rest, and please reach out if you need support!

 - Connect with people!

 Reach out to friends and loved ones.
 Pick up the phone, use Zoom or Facetime.
 Talk about what's happening.
 Talk about how you feel.
 Support each other, ask for help when you need it, offer help when you can.
 Start a support group for your community or organize an online happy hour for your friends or family.